Process & Discrete, Trending Topics

 Additive manufacturing applications in the auto industry

-• Rapid prototyping during R&D: Innovation in the automotive industry is moving faster than ever, with technology such as self-driving cars and electric vehicles leading the charge — even as traditional vehicles remain hot-ticket items among consumers.
-In the ongoing race to be the first and best, auto manufacturers must continually engage in research and development in order to create better products and get them to market faster than their competitors.
+• Rapid prototyping during R&D: Innovation in the automotive industry is moving faster than ever, with technology such as self-driving cars and electric vehicles leading the charge—even as traditional vehicles remain hot-ticket items among consumers.
+In the ongoing race to be the first and best, automotive manufacturers must continually engage in research and development in order to create better products and get them to market faster than their competitors.
 Additive manufacturing is a huge help in this process, with its ability to quickly create working prototypes in just a few hours, instead of typical turnarounds of several days or more.
 This can help product designers test and iterate more frequently and cost-effectively, ultimately leading to better end products.

 • Weight reduction: Weight reduction has long been desirable for traditional vehicles as a way of improving fuel efficiency.
 This concern is more important than ever for electric vehicles, since lower weight can mean vastly longer battery life between charges.
 As the quality and speed of additive manufacturing continues to improve, more components that were previously manufactured from solid, heavy metal materials can now be produced via additive manufacturing.
 This makes it easier to create hollow pieces and utilize other weight-reducing tactics while using lighter materials.